 A report discussed by councillors yesterday indicated investment is this year around £10 million short of required levels just to keep the network in its current condition.

-The infrastructure services committee heard – on current spending levels – a stretch of road would typically only be surfaced once every 441 years, with pavements waiting for a once-in-1,994-year treatment.
+The infrastructure services committee heard – on current spending levels – a stretch of road would typically only be resurfaced once every 441 years, with pavements waiting for a once-in-1,994-year treatment.

-More than a quarter of Aberdeenshire’s street lights and move than a third of traffic signals have passed their expected shelf life.
+More than a quarter of Aberdeenshire’s street lights and more than a third of traffic signals have passed their expected shelf life.